 Koalas live in eucalypt woodlands and forests.
 Home range size varies according to quality of habitat, ranging from less than two hectares to several hundred hectares.

-Koalas are found between south-eastern South Australia and Queensland, but only where enough suitable trees have been left.
+Koalas are found between south-eastern South Australia and Queensland.
 The largest koalas weigh over 10 kilograms and are found in Victoria, while the smallest live in North Queensland and weigh only 5.5 kilograms.